 Capacity to Execute a Power of Attorney

-In the recent decision of Martin v Hunter, 2021 ABQB 153, the Alberta Court of Queen’s Bench was asked to determine the validity of a 2019 Power of Attorney executed by an elderly Marion Hunter in her room on a locked memory-care ward of an assisted living facility (the “2019 Power of Attorney”).
+In the recent decision of Martin v Hunter, 2021 ABQB 153, the Alberta Court of King’s Bench was asked to determine the validity of a 2019 Power of Attorney executed by an elderly Marion Hunter in her room on a locked memory-care ward of an assisted living facility (the “2019 Power of Attorney”).
 Prior to executing the 2019 Power of Attorney, Ms. Hunter had been suffering from dementia and delirium and had been declared to lack capacity to make personal decisions, including financial decisions.
 As a result, Ms. Hunter’s previously executed 2017 Power of Attorney had been activated appointing her daughter-in-law, Karla, as her Attorney (the “2017 Power of Attorney”).

 As a result of her dementia and delirium, Ms. Hunter became increasingly suspicious of Karla’s role in assisting her with her financial matters, including accusing Karla of stealing her money and withholding her bank cards.
 Ms. Hunter expressed her concerns regarding Karla to her other daughter-in-law, Chris.
 Chris thereafter, and in relying on Ms. Hunter’s assertions, arranged for a lawyer to draft the 2019 Power of Attorney as well as an updated Will and Personal Directive.
 Chris did not advise the lawyer of Ms. Hunter’s declining state or that the 2017 Power of Attorney had been invoked.